cisagov/Malcolm/docs/aws.md

     * `./Malcolm/scripts/auth_setup -f "${KUBECONFIG:-$HOME/.kube/config}"`
     * [This example](malcolm-hedgehog-e2e-iso-install.md#MalcolmAuthSetup) can guide users through the prompts.

-* Copy `./Malcolm/config/kubernetes-container-resources.yml.example` to `./Malcolm/config/kubernetes-container-resources.yml` and [adjust container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) in the copy.
+* Copy [`./Malcolm/config/kubernetes-container-resources.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/config/kubernetes-container-resources.yml.example) to `./Malcolm/config/kubernetes-container-resources.yml` and [adjust container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) in the copy.

-* Copy `./Malcolm/kubernetes/99-ingress-aws-alb.yml.example` to `./Malcolm/kubernetes/99-ingress-aws-alb.yml` and edit as needed.
+* Copy [`./Malcolm/kubernetes/99-ingress-aws-alb.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/99-ingress-aws-alb.yml.example) to `./Malcolm/kubernetes/99-ingress-aws-alb.yml` and edit as needed.
 This file is an example ingress manifest for Malcolm using the ALB controller for HTTPS.
 The ingress configuration will vary depending on the situation, but the values likely to need changing include:
     * The `host: "malcolm.example.org"` references to be replaced with the domain name to be associated with the cluster's Malcolm instance.
     * The `alb.ingress.kubernetes.io/certificate-arn` value to be replaced with the certificate ARN for the domain name (`$CERT_ARN` from a previous step).

-* Start Malcolm (**TODO: NOT FINAL**)
+* [Start Malcolm](kubernetes.md#Running), providing the kubeconfig file as the `--file`/`-f` parameter and the additional parameters listed here.
+This will start the create the resources and start the pods running under the `malcolm` namespace.

 ```bash
 $ ./Malcolm/scripts/start -f "${KUBECONFIG:-$HOME/.kube/config}" \